cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 -   timestamp: The time at the beginning of the tick.
 -   state: The state of the trial at the end of the tick.
 -   user_id: The ID of the user that started the trial.
--   observations: A set of observations for all actors.
+-   observations: Observations from the environment.
 -   actions: Actions from all actors.
-This list has the same length and order as the list of actors provided in different places in the API (e.g. `actors_in_trial`), for the same trial.
-Of interest here; it matches the list of actors provided in `trial_params`.
+This list has the same length and order as the list of actors provided in `trial_params`.
 -   rewards: List of rewards sent to actors.
 -   messages: List of user data sent to actors or the environment.
--   trial_params: Trial params used for a new trial.
-This is usually sent on start of a trial before any other sample from the trial.
+-   trial_params: Trial parameters used for a trial.
+This is sent on start of a trial, as the first message in the `OnLogSample` stream.
 -   sample: A data sample to be logged.

 ### `LogExporterSampleReply`